shamoo53/Quantara/README.md

 3. **For other systems:**
    - Follow the [official Docker installation guide](https://docs.docker.com/engine/install/)

-## Starting the Development Environment
+## Starting the Development Environment - Spotnet

 1. **Clone the Repository**